Allocate and monitor work activities

 6. brief the workforce on the work required, including the quality expected, timescales, working methods and health and safety

-7. check those involved in the work you are responsible for understand what is required of them to achieve the outcomes expected
+7. check that those involved in the work you are responsible for understand what is required of them to achieve the outcomes expected

 9. monitor, assess and record the quality and progress of the work carried out against the outcomes required